shins-mcintyre/week03-assignment/README.md

 - I figured out how to do this from the get-go as it was actaully easier than trying to write everything separately - I thought I would struggle but actually my guesses of how to do this worked - like a miracle!

 🐿️ As a user, I want the game to include animations, sound effects, or other visual effects, so that my experience is more engaging and enjoyable.

-🐿️ As a developer, I want the README to provide a clear project description, deployment instructions, and other relevant information, so that it’s easy to understand and use the project.
+- i added a pop up message and audio when the flower is clicked to make it a bit more fun and provide feedback 🐿️ As a developer, I want the README to provide a clear project description, deployment instructions, and other relevant information, so that it’s easy to understand and use the project.
   🐿️ As a user, I want the game to handle errors well, so that I have a smooth experience even when something goes wrong.
   🐿️ As a user, I want a menu to adjust game options like sound effects and display preferences, so that I can customize the game to my liking.